 The Starry is the only one out of the three, with a replaceable battery, which is a leading feature we want in our device.

-The XMax Starry uses a design that has been proven to work well, and Planet of the vapes (visit homepage) sells a rebranded version of it.
-There is no difference between the POTV version and this original version sold by XVAPE.
+The XMax Starry uses a design that has been proven to work well, and Vape-Smart (visit homepage) sells a rebranded version of it.
+There is no difference between the POTV version and this original version sold by Xmax.

 The XMax Starry is well made and offers great value considering its price.
 It offers features usually seen in more expensive vaporizers such as aluminum shell, precise temperature control, LCD screen, and replaceable battery.